[image]

 How to Use

-With those preliminaries in hand, we're ready to sync some content.
+With those preliminaries in hand, we're ready to explore content syncs.
 Let's start with the general model first; it's simpler than the full details may suggest.

-When using this app, you'll first collect your content files in a folder (or folders) using your local file explorer or other tool, and copy it to your devices with this app.
+When using this app, you'll first collect your content files in a folder (or folders) using your local file explorer or other tool, and copy it to your devices with this app's COPY.
 Use subfolders to organize your content as desired; everything in your folder will be synced in full.

 After the initial copy, you'll make changes on one device at a time, and push them to other devices with this app whenever you wish.
 These change propagations (a.k.a. syncs) use your USB ports and removable drive, and vary by usage mode: